-Consequences and Long-Term Effects of Obesity
+Consequences and Long-Term Health Effects of Obesity

 Although obesity is often considered a physical condition, the effects of obesity go far beyond a person’s weight and body composition.
 Carrying excess body fat is associated with many different long-term health effects – some of which are among the nation’s leading causes of premature death.
 The more obese an individual is, the more likely he or she is to develop complications.